saas786/obsidian-notes-1/HECO/Wastewater Management.md

 >12.
 Contaminated drains throughout the plant areas are collected in ________ and then pumped to an ________ .

-oil interceptors; boiler wash sump
+boiler wash sumps; wastewater facilities

 >13.
 Where is the oil-water separator(s) or oil interceptor(s) located at Waiau